railsuser2014/openobject-doc-book-en/5/5_15_Manufacturing/5_15_Master_data.rst

     that can be considered as a unit for the purposes of forecasting capacity and planning.

 Use the menu :menuselection:`Manufacturing --> Configuration --> Resources --> Work Centers` to define a new workcenter.
-You get a form as shown in the figure :ref:`fig-mrpwkc`.
+You get a form as shown in the figure :ref:`fig-mrpwkc2`.

-.. _fig-mrpwkc:
+.. _fig-mrpwkc2:

 .. figure:: images/mrp_workcenter.png
    :scale: 75